 China's central bank to ensure ample liquidity through targeted RRR cuts

-China's central bank said on Thursday that it will ensure ample liquidity through targeted reserve requirement ratio (RRR) cuts in appropriate time.
+China's central bank said on Thursday that it will ensure ample liquidity through targeted reserve requirement ratio (RRR) cuts for banks at an appropriate time, and will keep monetary policy prudent and flexible to support the economy.
+China has announced a flurry of steps in recent weeks to shore up investor confidence and help keep smaller businesses afloat as the coronavirus epidemic severely disrupts economic activity.

-The People's Bank of China (PBOC) will as far as possible reduce the impact of the coronavirus epidemic to help achieve economic goals for this year, PBOC vice governor Liu Guoqiang said at a presser in Beijing.
+Many analysts believe more support measures are likely soon as disruptions look set to extend well into the second quarter.
+Recent surveys showed a third of the country's smaller companies have only enough cash to last for a month, with another third believing they can hold out for two months.
+The central bank will as far as possible reduce the impact of the epidemic so that economic goals for this year can still be achieved, Liu Guoqiang, vice governor of People's Bank of China (PBOC), told a news conference in Beijing.

-Liu also said that China will keep the macro leverage ratio and prices stable.
+"We'll further release the long-term liquidity via multiple open market operations," Liu said, "And make targeted RRR cuts in appropriate time for banks that meet the requirement of releasing inclusive loans and serve the smaller firms."
+The central bank said on Wednesday it was releasing another 500 billion yuan ($71.30 billion) to banks to extend cheap loans to small and medium-sized enterprises, on top of 300 billion yuan announced earlier this month for loans to companies that make health supplies such as masks and protective suits.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)